DennisTraub/gh-actions-course/README.md

-# GitHub Actions Masterclass - Exercise Repository
+# GitHub Actions Masterclass - Exercise Repository.
+This has been edited.